 This will keep in the fridge for a day or two, but you might want to stir in a little more dressing when you serve it after it's been refrigerated.

-This low-glycemic and low-carb salad is great for any phase of the South Beach Diet.
+This low-glycemic and low-carb salad is great for any phase of the South Beach Diet or many other low-carb eating plans.
 With mustard that doesn't contain sugar, this salad can also be good for Paleo or Whole 30 eating plans, and it's gluten-free.

 I chose the South Beach Diet to manage my weight partly so I wouldn't have to count calories, carbs, points, or fat grams, but if you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.